Cape Town: Water supply

-The Western Cape Water Supply System (WCWSS) is a complex water supply system in the Western Cape region of South Africa, comprising an inter-linked system of six main dams, pipelines, tunnels and distribution networks, and a number of minor dams, some owned and operated by the Department of Water and Sanitation and some by the City of Cape Town.
+Cape Town's water is supplied via the Western Cape Water Supply System (WCWSS), a complex water supply system in the Western Cape province.
+The system comprises an interlinked network of six main dams, as well as pipelines, tunnels, distribution networks, and a number of minor dams - some owned and operated by the national Department of Water and Sanitation, and some by the City of Cape Town metro government.

+Cape Town has extremely high-quality drinking water, ranking the best in South Africa as of February 2026, according to Stats SA.